manimino/ducks/README.md

  - [Auto-updating](https://github.com/manimino/filterbox/blob/main/examples/update.py) - Keep FilterBox updated when objects change
  - [Wordle solver](https://github.com/manimino/filterbox/blob/main/examples/wordle.ipynb) - Solve string matching problems faster than regex
- - [Collision detection](https://github.com/manimino/filterbox/blob/main/examples/collision.py) - Find objects based on type and proximity (grid-based)
  - [Percentiles](https://github.com/manimino/filterbox/blob/main/examples/percentile.py) - Find by percentile (median, p99, etc.)

 ____

 ## How it works

-For each attribute in the FilterBox, it holds a tree that maps every unique value to the set of objects with that value.
+For each attribute in the FilterBox, it holds a B-tree that maps every unique value to the set of objects with that value.

 This is a rough idea of the data structure: